shisui0711/Kaka-Socical-Media-App/README.md

 👉 **Interactions**: Users can interact with each other by actions such as following, liking, commenting, and sharing.

-👉 **Real-time and Immediately**:All user actions are immediate and real-time.
-It is a good user experience.

 👉 **Bookmark Page**: Dedicated page for users to store favourite posts.

 👉 **Fully Functional Search**: Allows users to find posts easily using various search criteria.